 What is the author's responsibility regarding the references in RefCheck?

 During Step 2 of the copyediting process (see What are the steps during copyediting?), authors are asked to check/correct references that could not be matched against a database entry.

-Only references which do not match (indicated by a red dash) need to be checked/corrected by the author.
-The author can enter a PMID or DOI in the form and retrieve the correct metadata elements, and then save.
-Or, if necessary, an author can change the reference type and enter the metadata in their respective fields manually (see What do the different RefCheck icons mean? for more information).
+The instructions for authors to check and correct references are provided on the RefCheck webpage in Step 2b of copyediting.
+In brief, only references that do not match any online database entry (indicated by a red dash) need to be checked/corrected by the author.
+The author can enter a PMID/DOI/ISBN in the form, retrieve the correct metadata elements (by clicking "Lookup reference..."), and then save the reference.
+If necessary, the author can change the reference type and enter the metadata in their respective fields manually (see What do the different RefCheck icons mean? for more information).

-The RefCheck process works best when authors include the PMID (Pubmed ID) to every journal reference in the format PMID:123456 behind every reference in their submitted manuscript.
-In fact, when this is done, the actual formatting of the references do not matter, as long as they are a numbered list of references in any format (cited with , , etc, in the manuscript).
+As mentioned in the reference formatting help article, the RefCheck process works best when authors include the PMID (Pubmed ID) to every journal reference in the format "PMID:123456" at the end of the reference in their submitted manuscript.
+In fact, when this is done, the actual formatting of individual references does not matter, as long as the references are provided in a numbered list and cited within square brackets in the main text (eg, , [17-21]).

 Similarly, you do not have to worry about rearranging in-text citations in the manuscript to bring them into a sequential order.
 If the order of cited references is not sequential (eg, in the submitted manuscript is cited before ), no manual rearrangement of the references in RefCheck or the manuscript file is required.
-During typesetting, our typesetting scripts would flip the order of reference 1 and 2 in both the manuscript (in-text citations to are replaced with ) and the bibliography (reference 2 appears before reference 1 and is renumbered to be 1.).
-All this occurs after copyediting when the final proofs are generated (see also Why have my references been renumbered during typesetting?).
+During typesetting, our typesetting scripts will ensure the references are cited in order in the manuscript and accordingly in the bibliography.
+All these changes are automated and will be implemented after copyediting when the final proofs are generated (see also Why have my references been renumbered during typesetting?).